CloudLabsAI-Azure/CAF-Secure-Methodology/01-secure-administration-and-management.md

    ![](images/a5.png "search gateway")

-1. In this, each tile represents a resource type.
-The tile displays the number of instances of that resource type deployed across all selected subscriptions.
-It also displays the health status of the resource.
+1. In this, each tile represents a resource health.
+The tile displays the number of instances of that resource health deployed across all selected subscriptions.

    ![](images/a12.png "search gateway")